 I have some things to say about tape emulations, and you can read them in my post, “The Joys of Analog Tape” on the UAD Ampex ATR-102 page.
-I’d be interested in knowing what you think about it.
+Take a look and see if you have any thoughts about it.

-Calibrate it every day.
+The Joys of Analog Tape Calibrate it every day.
 Keep the tapes in a controlled environment.
 Push the signal so you get less noise, but not so hard that it distorts.
 Clean the heads and capstan.
 Be careful you don’t stretch the tape rewinding.
 Keep a log of how many punch-ins and re-records you have done.
 Test the motor and transports.